kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/Installation-resources

-### 5) Open your Vagrant session
+### 6) Open your Vagrant session

-From your Alliance source code root directory `project-root>/alliance-community`, open a virtual machine session.
+From your Alliance source code root directory `project-root>/alliance-community`, open a virtual machine session by executing

     vagrant ssh